socketsupply/sockets.sh/src/docs/faq.md

 avoiding bloated frameworks, a web-based app can run as well as any native app.

+## Peer To Peer

 ### Why should I care that P2P is free?
 AWS is almost free!

-AWS is nearly free (until you have any kind of growth).
-But they still require your credit card and a lot of personally identifiable information.
-P2P is the only free and permissionless way to build networked software.
+AWS is nearly free, until you experience any kind of growth.
+The cost of The Cloud scales up with the demand of a product.
+And for most companies, The Cloud becomes their largest cost center.
+When this cost is combined with non-cloud costs (the cost of experts, their managers, key-person churn, it can make profitability impossible.

 ### How effective are distributed networks at hosting the long tail of rarely-accessed content?

+We make it possible to send a receive packets even when peers are offline.
+But this isn't the same as "free storage".
 In networks like BitTorrent, rarely-accessed content (content accessed less frequently than 72 hours) becomes unavailable as the few peers hosting that content drop offline.

 For this case, we enable developers to build hybrid networks.
 In hybrid networks, developers can choose to keep a centralized copy of all content.
 This keeps rarely-accessed content always available.
 For popular content, a distributed swarm of users’ devices also assist in distribution, reducing the cost of serving that content from a central location.

+### How can a peer replace a server?

+A peer should not be asked to handle the same kind of work-loads as a server.
+If you develop an app that monopolizes a user's device, they will be unhappy, regardless of what architecture you are using.
+Peers should handle smaller work-loads in shorter bursts.

+With Peer To Peer networks, growth increases availability and compute capacity.
+Despite how many peers join your network, you should continue to design with the assumption that peers are unreliable and infrequently online.